Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Outer Banks Hotels on Booking

-For more untouched nature and adventure, Cape Hatteras National Seashore and Cape Lookout National Seashore are great choices.
-And for a classic Outer Banks vacation with a mix of both, Nags Head is the perfect destination.
+Cape Hatteras National Seashore and Cape Lookout National Seashore are great choices for more untouched nature and adventure.
+And for a classic Outer Banks vacation with a mix of nature and attractions, head to Nags Head.

-Don’t stop there though, the Outer Banks have so many other amazing islands and towns worth checking out—many of which are mentioned throughout this article!
+Don’t stop there though, the Outer Banks have so many other amazing islands and towns worth checking out — many of which are mentioned throughout this article, so keep reading!

 Blue Ridge Parkway